fazibear/airbrakex/README.md

 It requires `project_key` and `project` parameters to be set in your application environment, usually defined in your `config/config.exs`.
 `logger_level` and `environment` are optional.
-If you want to use errbit instance, set custom url as endopoint.
+If you want to use errbit instance, set custom url as endpoint.

 ```elixir
 config :airbrakex,